 It prepares students for courses and careers that may involve the use of problem solving in everyday and workplace contexts.

 Investigation task involving the practical application of Mathematical Pathways in the real-world.

-It is highly recommended that students purchase their own scientific calculator, a Casio at approximately \$35.00.
+It is highly recommended that students purchase their own scientific calculator, a Casio fx-82AU PLUS II at approximately \$45.00.